Tsutskhvati Cave Natural Monument: Fauna

 The inhabitants of the cave are Laemostenus, Mesogastrura, Pygmarrhopalites, Heteromurus, Plutomurus and Amerobelba.

 Archaeological site

 The Tsutskhvati Cave is site of archaeological works and has status of the protected areas of Georgia.

 Archaeological studies were conducted since the 1970s, when the State Museum of History of Georgia and the Institute of Paleobiology carried out joint works at the site.

 At the Tsutskhvati Cave archaeologists have found and identified an artifacts of neanderthal settlements dated back 50,000 years.
 According Georgian National Museum the previously discovered item was confirmed as belonging to a neanderthal era and newly found items was attributed to homo sapiens.
 A child's tooth found at Tsutskhvati Cave in earlier digs has now been confirmed to be dated back to around 50,000 years ago to the Upper Paleolithic historical period.
-A new findings of the presence of homo sapiens in the same location has been assigned to the period between 80,000-12,000 years ago.
+A new findings of the presence of homo sapiens in the same location has been assigned to the period between 80,000 and 12,000 years ago.